amgorelik/amgorelik.github.io/_posts/2019-03-02-code-writing-code.md

 a long, long time ago: in the year 2000.
 Back then it was a young and simple language, essentially C++ stripped of its perceived complexities, including its meager metaprogramming tools: preprocessing and templates.
-That was yet historical reset from complex to simple, not unlike Go in our days.
+That was yet another historical reset from complex to simple, not unlike Go in our days.

 Sop, speaking about simple: data in Java data structures turned into